KyleNeubarth/Shaders/README.md

 A short exploration of shaders in Unity3D through CU Boulder's Independent Study program.

 The Unity project itself is a small VR space where the user can teleport around and view the various shaders discussed below.
 The contents of this page will consist of a brief demonstration and explanation of each of the shader I have made during this study.
-This page will consist of a light tutorial involving Unity shader mechanics as I move through each of the shader programs I have studied.
-This will hopefully give an idea of the
+This page will consist of a light tutorial involving Unity shader mechanics as I move through each of the shader programs I have studied, hopefully giving an idea of my though process behind

 Some of the later shaders are derivative of existing projects, which will be cited below.

 # Contents

+- [Basic Shader] (#basic-shader)
+- [Display Normals]
+- [Display UVs]
+- [PCX Point Cloud]
+- [Leon Point Could]

 # Shaders